Massive quantum systems as interfaces of quantum mechanics and gravity: Experimental pathways towards tests of gravity

-Last not least, approaches to building hybrid systems~\cite{rogers2014hybrid} for gravitational wave detection include coupling atoms to an optomechanical cavity which influences the atom-cavity interaction~\cite{camerer2011realization}, cooling the system by linking a superconducting qubit to a mechanical resonator for improved detector sensitivity~\cite{oconnell2010quantum}, and integrating quantum dots with mechanical resonators or optical cavities for enhanced detection~\cite{bennett2010strong, yeo2014strain}.
+However, there are approaches for testing aspects of gravity by hybrid systems including for gravitational wave detection including coupling atoms to an optomechanical cavity which influences the atom-cavity interaction~\cite{camerer2011realization}, cooling the system by linking a superconducting qubit to a mechanical resonator for improved detection sensitivity~\cite{oconnell2010quantum} and integrating quantum dots with mechanical resonators or optical cavities for enhanced detection~\cite{bennett2010strong, yeo2014strain}.
 Also, the use of solid-state systems with mechanical resonators, coupled with optical cavities, proves promising for gravitational wave detection~\cite{arcizet2011single, kolkowitz2012coherent}.
 These various approaches leverage the unique properties of different components for higher sensitivity and precision in gravitational wave detection; for instance, the use of optomechanical systems that offer enhanced cooling by constructive quantum interference and suppressed heating by destructive interference, which is essential for precision control and quantum information processing~\cite{chen2015cooling}.
 Furthermore, modern hybrid systems allow for the exploration of the quantum-classical mechanics interface and demonstrate the potential for a paradigm shift from cryogenic to room temperature quantum experiments using hybrid nanoelectromechanical system (NEMS) resonators~\cite{tavernarakis2018optomechanics}.
 Such advancements reflect the rapidly evolving potential of hybrid systems in examining quantum physics at a macroscopic scale and as an avenue for quantum state generation in massive mechanical systems~\cite{liu2021gain, akram2015electromagnetically}.

 In conclusion, hybrid systems are expected to open new ways to inject quantum features into large-mass mechanical systems by coupling to qubit systems, and the first concrete steps have been taken already.
+Hybrid mechanical systems will play a key role to probe into gravity effects within the domain discussed in this review, because of the maturity of quantum controlling large-mass mechanical states.